sablokgaurav/pangenome_visualization_utilities/README.md

 1. Visualization of the pangenome conservation as a dotted bi-graph.
 2. Virualization of the pangenome conservation.
 3. Marked gene and genome coverage.
-4. a streamlit application for mapping and visualization of pangenomes and corresponding genome tracts and also enables the datascience workflow.
+4. a streamlit application for mapping and visualization of pangenomes and corresponding genome tracts.
 You can also create genome tracts and also the mapping for those tracts.
-It is a part of the docker long read genome assembly pangenome workflow.

 Gaurav Sablok \
 Academic Staff Member \
 Bioinformatics \